ubcbraincircuits/whitepaper/source/covid19/index.rst

 Remote data analysis with JupyterHub
 ============
-DMCBH Alder also has a JupyterHub.
 JupyterHub is a notebook server that allows multiple users to access a pool of resources more powerful than a single workstation for interactive analysis.